TonyHolby/holbertonschool-machine_learning/reinforcement_learning/deep_q_learning/README.md

 1. Training the DQN agent:

 Run the script: python train.py
 Output: the model weights will be saved as policy.h5

 2. Playing with the trained agent:

 Run the script: python play.py
 Output: the visualization of the DQN agent playing Breakout

 ## 💡 Reference

-Mnih et al. Playing Atari with Deep Reinforcement Learning, December 2013
+- Mnih, V. et al. (2013). *Playing Atari with Deep Reinforcement Learning.* arXiv:1312.5602.

 ## 👤 Author